SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

 #### Note about credential linking and verification by the GXDCH Compliance Service

 At this point you may start to wonder why the GXDCH Compliance Service is able to verify the compliance of our Service Offering, when the proof and issuer of the CSP's Verifiable Credentials are effectively lost, as we pointed out at the end of step 7 (see also the [corresponding appendix section](#current-limitations-when-linking-between-gaia-x-credentials)).
-Upon further examination, the GXDCH Compliance Service does evaluate the proof of the enclosing CSP's credential, which can be tested by tampering with the proof.
+Upon further examination, the GXDCH Compliance Service does evaluate the proof of the enclosing CSP's credential regardless, which can be tested by tampering with the proof.
 You will receive a HTTP status code 409 (Conflict):

 ```json